 QUICK VERDICT: While its size will put most off, if you're keen on a big phone this offers loads.
 It might not have the pen features of the Note, but if you can live without that, then this phone offers you many of the same advantages.
 Watching video on it is an absolute joy, and for browsing the web out and about, it feels like you've almost got a laptop with you.
 A solid effort from Huawei, and a phone we're very happy to recommend.

 FULL REVIEW: Huawei Ascend Mate review

 The Samsung Galaxy Note took the smartphone world by storm, crossing the divide between tablets and smartphones and really doing a lot to push these big beasts into the limelight.
-It might be old, but it's still worth considering.
+It might be ageing, but it's still well worth considering.